 Selected answers are available in Sect.
 D.9.

-Exercise 9.1 A student project had the RQ:
+Exercise 9.1 A student project at the university where I work had the RQ:

 Among USC students on-campus, is the percentage of word retention higher in male students than female students?